backstage/backstage/docs/auth/auth0/provider.md

 - `clientSecret`: The Application client secret, found on the Auth0 Application page
 - `domain`: The Application domain, found on the Auth0 Application page
-- `sessionsecret`: The session secret is a key used for signing and/or encrypting cookies set by the application to maintain session state.
+- `session.secret`: The session secret is a key used for signing and/or encrypting cookies set by the application to maintain session state.
 In this case, 'your session secret' should be replaced with a long, complex, and unique string that only your application knows.

 Because Auth0 requires a session you need to give the session a secret key.